 - Environmental Construction Training

-We offer trauma-informed comprehensive case management to all students within our programs.
-The case management component builds a strong, stable, and nurturing relationship with the student to serve as a conduit for healing and increased resiliency, while introducing them to a classroom that establishes safety, staff that builds trust, and a space for healing and change.
+We offer trauma-informed, comprehensive case management to all students within our programs.
+The case management component builds a strong, stable, and nurturing relationship with students to serve as a conduit for healing and increased resiliency, while introducing them to a classroom that establishes safety, staff that builds trust, and a space for healing and change.

 OOASIS Outstanding Student Nomination

 “The value of my education is the ability to pursue further education.
 Once you’ve learned something, it is yours forever.
 My whole life, I strived to be the best at everything which in the end, did more damage than good.
 When I had to leave high school for reasons that were beyond my control, I was devastated.
 I felt like a great disappointment to myself, however, I got my GED and am now pursuing a career as a veterinarian.
 I am proving to myself that no matter what happens in life and no matter how long it may take, I can get the things that I want.
 I can make myself proud.”– Michael Conde